-Step Above RV steps are much more secure and stable than earlier RV steps.
+Step Above RV steps is much more secure and stable than earlier RV steps.
 Early RV steps were like cheap

 ladders that almost bounced as you walked on them.
-Step Above steps never bounce or wobble.
+Step Above steps never bounces or wobble.
 The

 manufacturer has several models that come with support bars or holes on which you can mount one later.